Proxmox VE 9.1 - Configuration

 } accept

-# SMTP relay (Mailgun) - with rate limiting to prevent abuse
+# SMTP relay (Mailgun) - rate limited

 tcp dport 25 ct state new limit rate 100/minute burst 200 packets accept